rust-lang/libs-team/README.md

 ## Quick facts

 - **Where to find us:** You can reach out to us on [Zulip](https://rust-lang.zulipchat.com).
-- **Calendar:** You can find Libs meetings on our [Google Calendar](https://calendar.google.com/calendar?cid=OWt1dThldnE0ZWg2dWFjbTI2MmswcGhyaThAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)
+- **Calendar:** You can find Libs meetings on our [Google Calendar](https://calendar.google.com/calendar/embed?src=9kuu8evq4eh6uacm262k0phri8%40group.calendar.google.com).

+## A broad picture

+See [this project board](https://github.com/rust-lang/libs-team/projects/2) for a big picture of everything that's tracked by the library team.

+## Project groups

+The library team uses project groups to help coordinate effort.
+This repository keeps a [list of active project groups](https://github.com/rust-lang/libs-team/issues?q=is%3Aissue+is%3Aopen+label%3Aproject-group) that you can explore.
+Reach out to any groups that might interest you!

 ## Code of Conduct and licensing